As Catedrais beach is one of the best-kept secrets in Spain! Learn when & how to get to Praia das Catedrais Beach to see this natural wonder

 For places to eat right by the beach, we recommend visiting Restaurante Porto de Rinlo or Restaurante La Yenka.
 Don’t forget to check if your restaurant needs a booking, as several of the ones we’ve listed do have booking services.

-Is it worth to visit As Catedrais Beach in Spain?
+Is it worth visiting As Catedrais Beach in Spain?

 Articles you may like: